 The game changed for good, however, when the Grand Theft Auto series incorporated radio stations into gameplay, allowing players to toggle channels while driving around the open world.
 With each release in the series, the rap stations grew more and more prominent, eventually leading to names like Flying Lotus and Frank Ocean being called upon to curate the massively successful Grand Theft Auto V and its online multiplayer spinoff Grand Theft Auto Online.
 In-game radio stations had already become a standard in open-world games, a reflection of rap’s growing presence in the side-view mirror of the general public’s everyday life.

-Even still, there are silver linings cracking their way through the code.
-Digital streaming providers like Pandora, Spotify, and SoundCloud encourage personal playlist curation that’s great for parties with friends, even if they might make a video game music consultant cry at night.
+Even still, silver linings are cracking through the code.
+Digital streaming providers like Pandora, Spotify, and SoundCloud encourage personal playlist curation that’s great for parties with friends, even if they might make a music consultant for a video game manufacturer cry at night.
 Fortnite, a game with no soundtrack of its own, has proved to be a sticky bomb in the hearts of rappers, winning over everyone from Lil Yachty and 03 Greedo to Nyck Caution and Yung Bans.

 When I first fired up Def Jam: Vendetta back in 2003, I couldn’t even begin to picture rap and gaming mixing the way they have over the past 15 years.
-Their crossover appeal has earned me friends and opened my eyes to sights and sounds that would’ve otherwise passed me by.
+Their crossover appeal has earned me friends and opened my eyes to sights and sounds that would’ve otherwise never grabbed my attention.
 Both are capable of coloring the human condition with exaggeration and nuance that has earned them a spot in our party rotations, our pockets, and our museum halls.
 Even among the missteps and blatant cash grabs, rap and gaming confiding in each other is a found balance that unearths the escapism in reality and sounds beautiful while doing it.

 Whether I’m picking the city for the next Def Jam game or blasting the newest album while catching fades in Dragonball FighterZ, I’ll always play to that.